-The Project Site contains seven ponds, three associated drainage systems and two vegetated wetlands (See Nelson Pope and Voorhis, LLC report as Attachment D in Appendix B).
+The Project Site contains seven ponds, three associated drainage systems and two vegetated wetlands (See Nelson Pope and Voorhis, LLC report as Attachment D in Appendix A).
 The existing ponds and man-made drainage ways on the Project Site, which are surface water fed and supplemented by municipal water supply, function as part of the drainage system, as well as water hazards for the golf course.
 NYSDEC tidal wetlands are found along the areas of the southern coastline.
+The small man-made ponds and drainage ditches do not meet applicable wetland criteria.
 See Chapter 3E for additional details on surface water courses and wetlands.